Optimal and Efficient Sample Size Re-estimation: A Dynamic Cost Framework: Optimal Sample Size Re-estimation with Dynamic Cost Functions

+Because the integral is separable in $z_1$, that is, $n_2$ enters the objective only through its value at the same $z_1$ and there are no cross $z_1$ couplings (no terms involving $n_2(z_1')$ with $z_1'\neq z_1$), maximizing $\mathcal{L}$ over $n_2(\cdot)$ reduces to pointwise maximization of the integrand.
+On the set where $f_\theta(z_1)>0$, dividing by $f_\theta(z_1)$ does not change the maximizer and yields the equivalent problem

+i.e., a pointwise trade-off between conditional power and a dynamic cost term proportional to the likelihood ratio $f_0(z_1)/f_\theta(z_1)$.
 We denote the solution of this optimization problem by $n_2^{LR}(z_1)$.
 This formulation yields a dynamic cost function in the JT fashion, where the cost is given by $\gamma(z_1) = \lambda_2 + \lambda_1 \frac{f_0(z_1)}{f_{\theta}(z_1)} $.
 The term $\frac{f_0(z_1)}{f_{\theta}(z_1)}$ is the likelihood ratio.
 A large value of this ratio indicates that the observed interim statistic $z_1$ is more likely to arise under the null hypothesis, thereby increasing the cost of adding a sample and making it harder to justify a sample size increase.

-\subsubsection{Comparing $n_2^{JT}(z_1)$ with $n_2^{LR}(z_1)$}
+\subsubsection{Comparing $n_2^{JT}$ with $n_2^{LR}$}